- Inicio

 - 11

-Argyll & Bute - A well of literary inspiration Argyll & The Isles
+Argyll & Bute - a well of literary inspiration Argyll & The Isles

 ‘It was the day my grandmother exploded.’
 Now that’s a first line.
 Many will remember this outrageous opening from Iain Banks’ The Crow Road which has the fictional Argyll town of Gallanach at centre stage.
 Argyll was also influential to 1984, George Orwell’s dystopian classic, which he wrote on the remote Isle of Jura.
 Many visitors come to this part of Scotland for the landscapes, but it is also the perfect setting for a literary tour.